 - Volunteer for groups where you are likely to attract the most positive attention.

-- Give out A personally-branded version of a free tool that your audience will find useful.
-Think schwag from conferences.
+- Give out a personally-branded version of a free tool that your audience will find useful.
+Think swag from conferences.
 Pens are the most typical example, but magnets, flash lights, keychains with your contact information and personal tagline are also common.

 - Use sandwich boards in a busy area.
 They’re so low tech, they always get heads to turn.